maptime/map-accessibility-guidelines/BestPractices.md

 Listed below is a set of guidelines for developers, cartographers, GIS specialists, geographers, and civic hackers to consider when creating projects that include static and interactive web maps.

 ## Introduction:
 **_Web accessibility benefits everybody._** Your map or site can be compliant and technically accessible yet functionally inaccessible.
 Just because your map and/or website is accessible **_does not_** mean that is it usable.
 Ensure your content is usable first, then focus on making it accessible to your audience.
+Accessibility is not a barrier to innovation, design constraints will give you new ideas to explore that will lead to better products for your audience.

 **_It's an imperfect world; if your goal is 100% total accessibility before you begin, you have already failed:_** Perfection is unattainable but do *the best of your ability* to make content available to the widest selection of users as possible.
 To do so, consider accessibility and usability as part of the same conversation.